jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 What's forgotten, is that if you connect to a single interface, you do not really have one connection.
 There can be many connections to the numerous parts of the interface.

 The term low-coupling is even in contradiction with itself.
-Given a finished system, the supposedly high-coupled version would actually contain less connections, than the low-coupled version.
-The low coupled version would contain more connections, because on top of the members accessing each other, they are separeted by interfaces, creating more indirections between their connections, and these indirections are connections in itself.
+Given a finished system, the supposedly high-coupled version might actually contain less connections, than the low-coupled version.
+The low coupled version might contain more connections, because on top of the members accessing each other, they are separeted by interfaces, creating more indirections between their connections, and these indirections are connections in itself.
 You first need to connect to the interface, and then you connect to the member.

 Theoretically in a low coupling situation there are actually more connections, because instead of connecting to a data member directly, first there is connected to an interface, and then to the data member, and maybe even not directly with the data member, but with some adapters in between.
 So actually, in a finished system low coupling may have more connections than the high coupling variation.